posseidon/hMaGe/README.md

 # Historical Map Geolocation Application

-Using Ruby on Rails web-framework and MongoDB for storing information on maps.
+Using Ruby on Rails web-framework and PostgreSQL with PostGIS extenstion for storing information on maps.

 # Dependencies